plblum/jivs/README.md

 We encourage you to add to our list.
 For example, add a lookup key for "EmailAddress" and attach a regular expression validation rule to it.

 ### Customization
-Jivs is designed around the services and factory patterns with dependency injection.
+Jivs is designed around the services and factory patterns.
 Most of its types, whether focused classes or full services are built using interfaces, allowing extension and replacement.

 Jivs accommodates unique usage scenarios through extensive customizability:
 - Formatters: Convert values into the strings shown in error message tokens.
 For instance, configure error messages to show dates in an abbreviated format rather than a short date format using third party localization library.